 Beautiful canyon, brutal hike.
 8 miles out and back.
 Steep.
 No, I mean really steep!
 Rock climbing near the top.
 This outcropping is the towering natural monument you see from the City as you look north toward the Catalina Mountains and Mt.
 Lemmon.
 Don’t do it if you’re not seriously … Continue reading

 Mt.
 Wasson is the highest peak (4,687′) in the Tucson Mountains west of the city.
-Take El Camino del Cerro (exit 252 from I-10) west about 5 miles from the freeway to the trailhead.
-From the top you will have an expansive east view of the city and Catalina Mountains. … Continue reading
+It is located in Saguaro National Park.
+Take El Camino del Cerro (exit 252 from I-10) west 5 miles to the Sweetwater trailhead.
+From the top you will have an expansive view east of the … Continue reading

 This trail starts at Sabino Canyon Visitors Center on the east side of Tucson.
 Fairly easy if you’re in reasonably good physical shape.
 You can hike from the Visitors Center or take the tram (cash only) a couple of miles in and then hike another couple of miles more to … Continue reading